lugu/qiloop/doc/NOTES.md

-Since external parties do not share established connection, there is not need to maintain a routing table within the gateway: the gateway just forwards the messages between the sockets.
+Since external parties do not share established connection, there is not need to maintain a routing table within the gateway: the gateway just forwards messages between the sockets.

 ## Misc